When is your child too old for breastfeeding?

 Breastfeeding is possibly the single most divisive topic a mum has to deal with.
 Whilst most of us are now positively encouraged to breastfeed our newborn babies ‘for as long as possible and practical’, somehow the idea of a four year old breastfeeding is still offensive to many.
 Are you risking damaging your child’s emotional development more by allowing them to breastfeed as long as they like, or by enforcing a societal expectation and weaning them at perhaps two?
 Why would you even want to breastfeed beyond 6 months?
 Its a question that is often asked about breastfeeding: How old is too old?

 Nature and nurture

 Breastfeeding is nature’s way of nurturing both mother and child: physically and emotionally.
 Most of you will be fully aware that breast milk is nutritionally perfect for your baby and contains the antibodies to protect them over the first few months of their lives.
 Did you also know that the immunologic factors in breast milk actually increase in availability for over two year olds?
 Read more about the benefits here.

 Some of you may have been warned that allowing your toddler – or older child – to continue to breastfeed will result in serious enmeshment issues in later life.
 They will strive to control the parent, they may have attachment issues and so on.
 Counter to this argument is that children who breastfeed longer are MORE independent and emotionally secure than those weaned from the breast earlier.
-This link provides a lively and interesting discussion between a paediatrician, a child psychologist and two mum.

 ‘The average worldwide age for weaning is 4.5 years old’.